Ornithogalum grandiflorum

 University

-Since 1997: Research Fellow, Stellenbosch University
+1997: Research Fellow, Stellenbosch University

-Rudolf and Carl Stefanus (born 1971, he died in 1995)
+Rudolf and Carl Stefanus (1971 - 1995)

 W.S.
-Barnard died on 29 August 2010, while on a walk.
+Barnard died on 29 August 2010.

 Academic interests: History of Geography, geographical thought, political geography, arid regions,